 … a grandma, pastor and follower of Jesus

-If you're yearning for a deeper connection with God, more balance in your daily life, and the tools to strengthen your faith, I'm here to guide you.
-Let's start that journey together—save your seat for an Aroma of Christ Coaching Hour + Peace RESET and discover how small, consistent changes can lead to lasting transformation.
+When you're ready for a deeper connection with God, more balance in your daily life, and the tools to strengthen your faith, I'm here to guide you.
+Let's start this journey together.
+Book a Free 15-minute consultation now and discover how you can have a little more peace, clarity, and steady hope in your life.

 Reverend Paula Behrens